 Information on the textbook will be forwarded upon registration.
 The cost of the textbook is not included in the cost of the program.

 The program has four modules.
 Each module includes reading assignments, study questions, case studies and audio visual presentations.
 Learners interact with practitioners and faculty members who are experts in the area of clinical simulation.
 A comprehensive examination will be administered at the end of the program.

 The convenience of online instruction allows the participant to "attend" class at any hour or day of the week during the 6 week period.
 Participants will learn from experts in the area of high fidelity clinical simulation and have the opportunity to network with other course participants from across the country.
 Online instruction provides an opportunity for personal interaction with program faculty while providing the comfort of learning in your own home or office.

 Continuing Education Credits

 A Continuing Education Certificate will be awarded following successful completion of study guide questions, an online comprehensive examination (with a passing score of 70% or higher), and submission of a course evaluation.
-Certificates will be emailed approximately 2 weeks after completion of the course.
+Certificates will be sent via email within 30 days after completion of the course.

 Nurses will receive 30 hours.

 The University of Southern Indiana College of Nursing and Health Professions is accredited with distinction through November 30, 2018 as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 This activity is an enduring program which is reviewed annually in December.